HITS-AIN/ProbabilisticFluxVariationGradient.jl/README.md

 ## Installation

-This package is implemented in the [Julia language](https://julialang.org/).
+This package is implemented in the Julia language.

+A current release may downloaded [here](https://julialang.org/).

 1 - Add the registry [AINJuliaRegistry](https://github.com/HITS-AIN/AINJuliaRegistry).